Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-09.md

 ## Why you should know this?

 Web Components are probably the most important new and emerging web technology.
 They will take some practice to master.
 They are also not complete and will evolve.
-Learning this now will will give important background into this new realm.
+Learning this now will give important background into this new realm.

 ## Learning Objectives